Update Thursday 5/25: Attorney Johanna Griffiths was on THE TAKE with Sue O’Connell NECN to discuss the hearing! Check out the video.

 That’s a good question.
 A bill was signed creating a new DPU office called the Transportation Network Company Division (TNC) in August.
 This new department does the background checks and oversees these companies.
 The Mass DPU’s normal purview is traditional utilities like power and gas.

-Funding of this agency is from the rideshare companies paying 20 cents per ride to pay for it.
+Funding for this agency is from the rideshare companies paying 20 cents per ride to pay for it.

 The interesting and troubling implication of the agency doing the background checks is that they have an extremely high level of access.
 Under CORI reform, few private companies would ever be able to see a CWOF from more than 5 years ago, but those are routinely disqualifying for someone who you want to drive you across town.